Jonzdan/raft-FSC/README.md

 * In two separate terminals, each in my-app (frontend) and backend folders, run the following commands:
     1) Frontend: npm run dev
-    2) Backend: npm run start
+    2) Backend: npm run start-backend

 * Frontend served at localhost:5173; Backend served at localhost:4000.
     Note: Docker route config prefixes frontend requests with /api/.